fouliex/SelfDrivingCarFindingLaneLine/README.md

 # The draw_lines method

-After getting the Hough Transform, the draw_lines method has been updated and used to average the line segments detected to map out the full extent of both right and left lanes on the road.
-By Calculating the average b and m weighted using the left and right hypotenuse, we can draw the new and right lines with color and thickness on the road.
+After getting the Hough Transform, the draw_lines method has been updated and used to average the line segments detected to map out the full extent of both, right and left, lanes on the road.
+By Calculating the average b and m weighted using the left and right hypotenuse, we can draw the new left and right lines with color and thickness on the road.

 ![Solid Yellow Curve](./misc/solidYellowCurve.jpg)

-######
-def draw_lines()

 # Potential shortcomings with the pipeline